-Subcontractor experience (SHALL / SHALL NOT) be considered in determining whether the offeror meets the requirements set forth in Sec.
-1.04: Prior Experience.
+Subcontractor experience shall be considered in determining whether the offeror meets the requirements set forth in SEC.
+1.04: PRIOR EXPERIENCE.

-If a proposal with subcontractors is selected, the offeror must provide the following information concerning each prospective subcontractor within five working days from the date of the state's request:
+If a proposal with subcontractors is selected, the offeror must provide the following information concerning each prospective subcontractor within five working days from the date of the State's request:

-- complete name of the subcontractor; - complete address of the subcontractor; - type of work the subcontractor will be performing; - percentage of work the subcontractor will be providing;

-- evidence that the subcontractor holds a valid Alaska business license; and - a written statement, signed by each proposed subcontractor that clearly verifies that the subcontractor is committed to render the services required by the contract.
+- complete name of the subcontractor; - complete address of the subcontractor; - type of work the subcontractor will be performing; - percentage of work the subcontractor will be providing; - evidence that the subcontractor holds a valid Alaska business license; and - a written statement, signed by each proposed subcontractor that clearly verifies that the subcontractor is committed to render the services required by the contract.